 I’m Laticia Balser, a Certified Dog Trainer, wife, mother of seven, and grandmother of five.
-My husband Ben and I have two remaining children at home, teenage twin boys, and two German Shepherd Dogs.

 I’ve been around animals all of my life.
 I’ve had cats, dogs, guinea pigs, rabbits, and too many others to name.
 My children share my love of animals.
 My oldest son would bring home every stray puppy he found and my daughter would bring home every stray cat.
 At one point I actually owned more cats than I should have at one time.
 I mention the cats because I will be adding cat training to my services sometime in the near future.
 I decide to become a Certified Dog Trainer for several reasons.

 At one time I lived in a rough neighborhood.
 On several occasions, I came home to find a new adult Pitbull chained to my neighbor’s fence, injured from fighting.
 I would always rescue them, clean them up, bandage them, feed and water them, and love them until they healed.
 I would rehab them into the loving, devoted dogs they were bred to be.
 I never allowed them to be abused again.
 They stayed with me and my children either for the rest of their lives or until I found good homes for them.
 I’ve helped deliver and nursed newborn puppies and learned puppy CPR long ago.